 HPSA designations have an impact on eligibility determinations for primary care grants, special payments to providers for seeing Medicare and Medicaid beneficiaries, securing assistance from the National Health Service Corps (NHSC), as well as many other federal and state programs.
 (See the list of federal Programs Using HPSA and MUA/P Designation.)

 PCO staff develops HPSA applications based upon provider to population ratios, poverty levels, geographic factors, several health status measures, and other barriers to care.
-Staff collect data, analyze the data, write-up report results, and then send the applications to the Shortage Designation Branch for their review and action, on behalf of communities in need.
+Staff collects data, analyzes the data, writes up report results, and then sends the applications to the Shortage Designation Branch for its review and action, on behalf of communities in need.

 Another major responsibility of the Alaska Primary Care Office (APCO) is to recommend to the Shortage Designation Branch (SDB) of the Bureau of Health Professions of HRSA which areas should be designated Medically Underserved Areas/Populations (MUA/Ps) within Alaska.

 Applicants for community health center grant funding or who are interested in receiving certification as a Federally Qualified Health Center (FQHC) are required to demonstrate that they are serving, or will serve, a designated MUA/P.

 Alaska Primary Care Office staff assists in developing MUA/P applications based upon available data and the priority of unmet needs.
 APCO staff collects available data, complete applications, and sends applications to the BPHC, on behalf of communities and facilities.